VowpalWabbit/vowpal_wabbit/python/PACKAGE.rst

 5) Upload package to PyPI

     You should have twine installed and configured and your PyPI / test PyPI user should have access to the package
-    <VERSION> corresponds to the new version in the configure.ac file
+    <VERSION> corresponds to the new version in the configure.ac file which should match what step 4) creates in the dist sub-dir

     a) Test package

     .. code-block:: bash

-        $ twine upload -r test dist/*
+        $ twine upload --repository-url https://testpypi.python.org/pypi -u <username> -p <password> dist/vowpalwabbit-<VERSION>.tar.gz
         $ cd /tmp
         $ virtualenv test_vw_package
         $ source test_vw_package/bin/activate